If your product team is working on the next big thing, there ought to be an equally awesome promotion strategy to spread the word.

 This is tough.

-Most product people have the urge to communicate how great individual features are --something you want avoid in launch messaging.
-At launch, you may only have someone’s attention for a few minutes or seconds, so your messaging needs to be persuasive, simple and unique.
+Most product people have the urge to communicate how great individual features are --something you want to avoid in launch messaging.
+At launch, you may only have someone’s attention for a few minutes or seconds, so your messaging needs to be persuasive, simple, and unique.
 It needs to communicate what your product actually does and communicate its high-level value.

-You want to get this right, but don’t over commit to messaging.
+You want to get this right, but don’t over-commit to messaging.
 It can (and should) change as you share your messaging with internal folks and customers.